 The term “mil-spec” means that a product is designed and built to adhere to the standards set forth by the U.S. military.
 In order for a bolt carrier to be considered mil-spec, it must meet the following requirements:

-- Carpenter No. 158 Steel: Mil-spec bolt carriers are made from Carpenter No. 158 steel.
-This is an extremely high-strength alloy mold steel consisting of carbon, silicon, nickel, manganese, chromium and iron.
-Carpenter 158 possesses the highest mold properties on any case hardening mold steel and also offers excellent wear resistance.
+- 8620 Steel: Mil-spec bolt carriers are made from 8620 steel.
+This is an extremely high-strength alloy mold steel consisting of iron, manganese, nickel, chromium, carbon, silicon, molybdenum, sulfur, and phosphorous.
+8620 steel offers high external strength and good internal strength, making it highly wear resistant.

 - Shot peening: A mil-spec bolt carrier is subjected to shot peening, which is a metal finishing process where small glass, ceramic or metallic materials called shot are projected onto the surface of a metal object at high intensity.
 Shot peening causes changes in the mechanical properties of the surface of the object, significantly increasing metal fatigue life.